Creating Contract Changes from Change Events

 When you reach a point in the change management process where you are confident that the change will result in a change order, you can create the formal Contract Changes directly from the Change Event Items detail pane.
 You can create Contract Changes using the following steps:

-- Update the Status of the Change Event Items to either Forecast or Approved.
-You can set the status of all Change Event Items to one of these statuses by updating the status of the parent Change Event (to either Forecast or Approved).
+- Update the Status of the Change Event Items to either Approved or Canceled.
+You can set the status of all Change Event Items to one of these statuses by updating the status of the parent Change Event (to either Approved or Canceled).
 If the status of the parent Change Event is Active, you can update the status of the individual Change Event Items.

 - Select the checkbox in the first column, next to each Change Event Item you want to create Contract Changes for.
 You can select all the candidate Change Event Items using the checkbox in the column header.